Adamm-Zhang/MatchMap/README.md

 ![image](https://user-images.githubusercontent.com/105998663/235361616-7ee844ce-5b3a-4869-a468-39082060cbe3.png)

 Routing utilizes the Dijkstra Algorithm, the industry standard for single source single destination graph problems (also used by Google Maps).
 This leads to optimal routes with the shortes travel times.

+## Other
+In addition to the actual graphical program, in the ECE297 course we were also asked to solve the travelling courier problem (extension of travelling salesman problem).
+Our team utilized mutliple source Dijkstra, Greedy Algorithms, 3-OPT and Simulated Annealing to recieve excellent QoR (Quality of Route) scores from the autotester.
+The goal was to get as close as possible to the optimal solution.
+Our scores ranged from 88290.3 (Hard difficulty) to 128671.8 (Extreme difficulty) with an average score of 105995.6.